DUNE/p3s/documents/src/EXPERTS.md

 https://github.com/DUNE/dqmconfig/blob/master/services/tscan_np04dqm.sh
 ```

+## Tscan

-The command line arguments to this script have the following significance:
+The command line arguments to this script have the following meaning which is explained here using
+the snippet of code above (see the crontab dump)

-* -5 is the number of minutes defining the first point in the past when the system is looking
+* -14 is the number of minutes defining the first point in the past when the system is looking
 for new files.
-If the script is activated at 12 p.m., it will scan files created between 11:55 a.m. and
+If the script is activated at 12 p.m., it will scan files created between 11:46 a.m. and
 12 p.m.
 If a wider interval is needed, the file np04dqm_prod.cron must be updated and uploaded to crontab.

+* +7G is the minimum size of files to be considered for job submission (smaller files will be rejected)

 * np04 is a wildcard i.e. the starting portion of the raw file name.
 If it changes (unlikely but possible)
 this needs to be updated

+* 5 means the maximum number of files to be ingested in a single invocation of the script, e.g. if 20 files are found there will still be only 5 jobs in each category created

 * Z suppresses diagnostic output from this command.
 If you choose to run it interactively - which is often
 very useful - you may want to set this argument to "D" which will produce debugging information.